In fragments of color and light

 2021

-Repurposed industrial-strength fishing line, neon, hand-dyed cotton, wool, silk, nylon, steel
+Repurposed industrial-strength fishing line, neon, hand-dyed cotton, repurposed wool and silk, nylon, steel

-Engaging in a dialogue between history, mysticism, and environmental concerns and through the interplay of a neon wall piece and a woven net, I create a visual narrative that delves into the complexities of cultural identity and the impact of climate change.
-The cascading net is composed of eight frame loom weavings interconnected through intricate knotting, wrapping, and coiling techniques, it incorporates an array of fibers: hand-dyed cotton yarn, acrylic, rayon, and silk.
+Engaging in a dialogue between history, mysticism, and environmental concerns and through the interplay of a neon wall piece and a woven net, this visual narrative delves into the complexities of cultural identity and the impact of climate change.
+A cascading net is composed of several weavings and connected through intricate knotting, wrapping, and coiling techniques, it incorporates an array of fibers: hand-dyed cotton yarn, acrylic, rayon, and silk.
 My intentional process allows for the emergence of unintended effects, such as thread breakage and tension-induced collapses.
 These "accidents" are then repaired and mended, transforming them into integral parts of the narrative.
 This process serves as a powerful metaphor for resilience and adaptability: a way of being in the world.

 The cascading net serves as a visual representation of the environmental challenges facing Miami, a city home to the largest Cuban– and one of the largest of the Caribbean– diaspora/s in the United States.
 Rising sea levels threaten the very existence of this vibrant community, raising the specter of an environmental diaspora and subsequent dispersion of its residents.